 On this day, May 31, 2009, the unbelievable happened as Rafael Nadal was defeated for the first time ever at Roland-Garros, in the fourth round by Robin Soderling, whom he had destroyed just a few weeks earlier in Rome, 6-1 6-0.
 This was one of the biggest shocks in the tournament’s history.
 Nadal had triumphed at Roland-Garros four times in a row between 2005 and 2008 and had won 31 matches in a row there.
 Rafa’s loss also created a new opportunity for his rival Roger Federer to finally win the one major that had been eluding him.

-The Characters: Rafael Nadal and Robin Soderling
+The players involved: Rafael Nadal and Robin Soderling

 - Rafael Nadal: the four-time Roland-Garros defending champion

 Rafael Nadal was only 22 but his achievements had already secured him a place in tennis history.
 He was still undefeated at Roland-Garros – since his first appearance in 2005, he had won all four times that he had participated.
 No one had even managed to push him into a fifth set.
 Not only was he considered almost unbeatable on clay, having lost only two matches since his loss to Igor Andreev in Valencia, in April 2005, but he had now improved his game and had claimed three of the previous four Grand Slams on different surfaces.
 He became world No 1 on August 18, 2008 and it seemed that no one could prevent him from dominating the tour.
 He had already collected five trophies in 2009, including the Australian Open and three Masters 1000 events (Indian Wells, Monte-Carlo, Rome).
 He seemed to be on his way to a fifth consecutive Roland-Garros title, without anyone to challenge him.

 - Robin Soderling: the three-time ATP Tour winner from Sweden